 - Recreating colour on the Hunterian Museum’s renowned Antonine Wall Distance Slabs

-- PPIP (Paints and Pigments in the Past) Research Group, comprising a multi-disciplinary collective of specialists from the University of Glasgow
+- Chairing the PPIP (Paints and Pigments in the Past) Research Group, comprising a multi-disciplinary collective of specialists from the University of Glasgow

 - Developing specialist equipment and bespoke software for non-destructive analysis and x-ray imagery of archaeological materials and works of art

 - Exploiting and promoting research collections in Scottish museums

 - Contributing to innovation in displaying temporary and permanent museum exhibits.

 - 2019 Lord Kelvin Adam Smith Leadership Fellowship (£100,000)